Donald Trump Decries FBI ‘Scum,’ Says He Is Doing ‘Big Damage’ To Deep State

 “You look at what’s happened to the absolute scum at the top of the FBI.
 You look at what’s happening over at the Justice Department, now we have a great attorney general.”

-After praising Barr, Trump ripped into Jeff Sessions, Barr’s predecessor who left his post in 2018.
+After praising Barr, Trump ripped into Jeff Sessions, Barr’s predecessor, who left his post in 2018.

-Sessions was one of Trump’s earlier and most prominent supporters, but he recused himself from overseeing former special counsel Robert Mueller’s investigation intro Russian election interference, apparently angering the president.
+Sessions was one of Trump’s earliest and most prominent supporters, but he recused himself from overseeing former special counsel Robert Mueller’s investigation into Russian election interference, apparently angering the president.

 Since then, Trump has publicly criticized his former attorney general on numerous occasions.
-In conversation with Gorka, the president described the former Alabama senator as a “disaster.”
+In the conversation with Gorka, the president described the former Alabama senator as a “disaster.”

 “Just a total disaster,” the commander-in-chief said of Sessions.